MayoCalc / Blog / Tech

 Do alternative keyboard layouts (Dvorak, Colemak) help?

 Alternative layouts like Dvorak and Colemak place the most common letters on the home row, theoretically reducing finger travel distance.
 In practice, the speed benefit is modest (5-10% at best for most typists), and the transition period is painful (months of reduced speed).
-Unless you are starting from scratch, the time investment is rarely worth it.
+Unless you're starting from scratch, the time investment is rarely worth it.
 Proper touch typing technique on a standard QWERTY keyboard can get you to 100+ WPM.

 Does typing speed matter for programming?